 So whatever “symptoms” you or your family may be experiencing, visit our Columbia chiropractic office today to learn more about how you could improve your overall health and well-being.
 And remember, you never need an appointment to visit, so stop in when it is convenient for you.
 We look forward to seeing you soon!

-Dr. Daniel Bell became part of The Joint Chiropractic team in 2021 as an associate in the Cifton Park clinic location.
-He received his bachelor’s degree in biology in 1980 from Albany State University and his doctorate from New York Chiropractic College in 1984.
+Dr. Durham Maples became part of The Joint Chiropractic team in 2017 as an associate in the Lexington SC clinic location and recently was named Clinic Director at Harbison.
+He received his doctorate from Sherman College of Chiropractic in 1987.

 In Case You Didn’t Know